infinite-table/infinite-react/www/pages/docs/latest/reference/index.page.md

 See <PropLink name="defaultActiveCellIndex" /> for the uncontrolled version of this prop and <PropLink name="keyboardNavigation" /> for the keyboard navigation behavior.

+Use the <PropLink name="onActiveCellIndexChange" /> callback to be notified when the active cell changes.

 <Sandpack title="Controlled keyboard navigation for cells">

 <Description>